Seniority: In employment

 Though the principle of seniority does an effective job of protecting long-term employees, in some scenarios, it can fail to address several critical factors.
 Firstly, spots secured by seniority casts aside some of the most appealing perspectives.
 Individuals will become less driven to enter a field that does not reinforce their efforts with employment.
 Secondly, the security of tenure often encourages mediocrity.
 Employees with the knowledge that their spot in the workplace is secured will naturally become less likely to improve their working ethics as they may no longer view improvement as a necessity.
 Lastly, a system rewarding individuals for their hiring date does not encourage professional growth.
 If individuals are aware they only have to reach a certain time-span of employment to have a guaranteed position in a company, they will not grow professionally once they have reached their mark.

 During the late 20th century in the United States, the federal government stopped emphasizing seniority as the primary basis for pay raises for its workforce.
 The Reagan administration replaced a seniority-based system for pay increases for its white collar government workers.
 The new system included performance appraisal.

 In personnel economics, some researchers take the view that seniority pay is employed by firms as a solution to the problem of shirking.
 Since firms cannot always monitor the effort of their employees, they need to introduce an incentive for their employees to keep up the work.
 One way firms can accomplish this is through delayed compensation, in which employees are paid below the value of what they are producing in the first years at a firm, and paid above the value of their production in later years.
 The continuous rising of the wage based on seniority at the firm ensures that shirking, which can lead to dismissal, becomes much more costly for employees due to the loss of the high wages they can expect when staying at a firm for a long time.

+Bumping rights

+Some collective agreements include so called bumping provision (also known as bumping rights).
+The bumping involves a senior employee whose job position is being eliminated to displace a junior worker from their job.
+The junior employee thus losing the job might then "bump" another, even more junior, person.
+Bumping rights usually come with restrictions, like requirement of a minimum period of employment before bumping is possible, allowing only moves to positions previously held, or limiting the departments or jobs where the bumping can occur.